-neurological Among the disorders Parkinsonism disease was found to have increased incidence rate in coming years.
-Oxidative stress was found to be one of the major causes for PD.The flavonoids having free radical scavenging and antioxidant ability can be the possible solution for studies PD.Further of identification, characterization the active constituents of the unripe fruit juice may give a new pathway for the treatment options of PD.
-The preclinical study has proved that, Musa Paradisiaca has got a therapeutic role in parkinsonism.
-The active constituent responsible for its anticataleptic action has to be identified.
-This will help in explaining the exact mechanism antiparkinsonian activity.
+Among the neurological disorders Parkinsonism disease was found to have increased incidence rate in coming years.Oxidative stress was found to be one of the major causes for PD.The flavonoids having free radical scavenging and antioxidant ability can be the possible solution for PD.Further studies of identification. characterization of the active constituents of the unripe fruit juice may give a new pathway for the treatment options of PD.
+The preclinical study has proved that, Musa Paradisiaca has got a therapeutic role in parkinsonism. the active constituents responsible for its anticataleptic action has to be identified.
+This will help in explaining the exact mechanism of its antiparkinsonian activity.